 <Protected domain name>with a space.

-Assume that you have added the domain name
+Assume that you add the domain name

 - Log on to the Web Application Firewall console.

 - In the top navigation bar, select the resource group to which the instance belongs and the region, Mainland China or International, in which the instance is deployed.